 - Reporting Financial Conflict of Interests to Federal sponsors

 - Facilitating closeout documentation

-- Working with the Vice Provost for Research and the Research Policy Committee to develop and implement research policies and procedures
+- Working with the Vice President for Research and the Research Policy Committee to develop and implement research policies and procedures

 ORS, for its part, has the following additional responsibilities: